 Getting Started with Bitcoin

 Learning about Bitcoin can be a daunting process.
-There is a huge amount of information out there; some good, some bad, and some sources are down right scams.
+There is a huge amount of information out there; some good, some bad, and some resources are down right scams.
 Get the basics down before you concern yourself with learning about ICOs or smart contract platforms.
-This list is meant to help you with that, it’s a quick resource to help you get started.
+This list is meant to help you with that, it’s a quick resource to get you started.

 Bitcoin.org – the original Bitcoin site from 2009.
 They have a ton of explanations expert advice for the beginner.

 HodlHodl News – a great news curation site.
 Only a few article per day, so you won’t be overwhelmed.

 Bitcoin is a peer-to-peer network protocol (computer network) for a digitally scarce and freely tradable good also called bitcoin.
 Its design aligns the incentives of market participants leading to an expanding ecosystem and powerful network effects.
 Bitcoin is both software and the good that software tracks, these two parts interact through transactions and result in the block chain.

 Bitcoin transactions are packets of data in a specific format passed as messages on the network.
 The data has several parts: 1) it identifies which records are being affected, 2) the cryptographic signatures that unlock those records, 3) the new signatures those records are being assigned to, and 4) other data (scripts).
 This message is then broadcast to every node on the network where miners will see it and include it into the official record (for a fee).

 The block chain is the record of every transaction that’s ever occured on the Bitcoin network.
 It’s the shared (decentralized) data and data structure for the Bitcoin network.
 You can think of it as the cumulative state of the network every node must maintain and verify.
 It is appended to in the process known as mining.